Pages in the Analysis Phase:

 Business Needs

-To determine the business need, investigate the problem or performance initiative and see how it supports the mission statement, leader's vision, and/or organizational goals, etc. Fixing a problem or making a process better is just as good as an ROI, if not better.
+To determine the business need, investigate the problem or performance initiative to see how it supports the mission statement, leader's vision, and/or organizational goals.
+Fixing a problem or making a process better is just as good as a Return on Investment (ROI), if not better.
 Organizations that focus strictly on ROI are normally focusing on cost-cutting.
-And you can only cut costs so far before you start stripping out the core parts of a business.
+And you can only cut costs so much before you start stripping out the core parts of a business.
 A much better approach is to improve a performance or process that supports a key organization goal, vision, or mission.

 Job Performance Needs

 This is perhaps the most important need to look at as it links the performer with the organization.
-When analyzing job performance, you want to look at the entire spectrum that surrounds the job: processes, environment, actual performance verses need performance, etc, thus it often helps to divide the analysis into three groups: people, data, and things.
+When analyzing job performance, you want to look at the entire spectrum that surrounds the job: processes, environment, actual performance verses needed performance, etc, thus, it often helps to divide the analysis into three groups: people, data, and things.
+If you only look at what they need to learn and then perform, then you might miss obstacles that will impede their performance, such as poor processes or environmental roadblocks.

-As you assess the performance for any needed interventions, look at the Job/Performer requirements, that is, what does the performer needs to know and do in order for the performance intervention to be successful?
+As you assess the performance for any needed interventions, look at the Job/Performer requirements, that is, what does the performer need to know and do to be successful?
 In addition, look at how you are going to evaluate any learning requirements (level 2).
-It is one thing to determine the needs of the performers (such as skill, knowledge, & their self system [attitude, metacognition, etc.]), but it is quite another thing to ensure that those requirements actually take place.
+It is one thing to determine the needs of the performers, such as skills, knowledge, and their self-system (attitude, metacognition), but it is quite another thing to ensure that those requirements actually take place.

-In addition, performance aids or tools may be used in place of learning.
-For example, rather than memorizing a list of steps to perform, provide them a checklist, either paper or electronic.
-This reduces the amount of time needed for training.
+In addition, include performance aids or tools used in place of learning.
+For example, rather than memorizing a list of steps to perform, provide them a checklist, such as paper or electronic.
+This reduces the amount of time needed for training and helps to speed up the time to actual performance.

 Individual Needs